-Current and past artworks and projects including interactive installations, photography, film, public interventions, social practice, and other strands.
+Selected artworks and projects from 2007 — current.
+Includes interactive installations, photography, film, public interventions, social practice, and other strands.

 Earlier this year I hosted an art exhibition for Gomsil Forest—a real live Korean forest that Suhee and I have been friends with for some time.
 For the exhibition, Gomsil Forest spent an entire year creating works on canvas, and these works were mounted in … Continue readingGomsil Forest & the “Gurye Contemporary Art Museum” (GCAM)